modular-things/modular-things/README.md

 For embedded (arduino) codes, put https://github.com/jakeread/osap-arduino (main branch) into `C:\Users\<username>\AppData\Local\Arduino15\libraries\` or wherever your arduino libraries live.

+We use the [ArduinoCore-fab-sam](https://github.com/qbolsee/ArduinoCore-fab-sam), which you can install into Arduino via the notes in that repo.

+Notes here are abbreviated - if you're a student in HTMAA and are trying to write a new modular-thing, but understanding other examples are not enough, contact us.

 ## Writing VMs

 - name your firmware with `OSAP osap("stepper");` i.e.